Protecting your family, in our Hometown, for a LIFETIME!

 Some of the most common roof repairs we provide for homeowners and business owners include the following:

-Don't wait until it's too late to schedule repairs - your roof might only be one or two South Carolina storms away from needing more than simple maintenance or repairs!
-South Carolina homeowners and entrepreneurs trust Hometown Roofing for their roof repairs because we:
+Don't wait until it's too late to schedule repairs - your roof might only be one or two FULL_SC storms away from needing more than simple maintenance or repairs!
+FULL_SC homeowners and entrepreneurs trust Hometown Roofing for their roof repairs because we:

 We put a lot of stock in the ethos of "Safety first before everything."
 As licensed contractors with years of experience, our roofers have the tools and training to repair your roof without you needing to worry about their safety.
 Of course, your safety is of utmost importance, too.
 Hiring an experienced professional saves you from putting yourself and your family in a compromising situation that could involve hospitals, doctors, and injuries.